 Melbourne also has its spring racing carnival.
 Great… if you’re into that kind of thing.
 I’m not.

 If you suffer from hay fever, the eruption of flowers will play havoc with your sinus.
 Take it from someone who knows how bad the nose can get!

 The weather can be a bit hard to prepare for.
 Some days it’s hot, others it’s cool.
 Pack layers and bring boots.

 There’s also generally a lot of rain at this time of the year.
-A brolly won’t go astray.
+An umbrella or raincoat will be handy.

 Best destinations in spring

 Canberra!
 Our nation’s fair capital holds a lovely spring festival called Floriade.

 I’ve been a few times and it’s a lot of fun.

 Wildflowers are abounds, particularly in Western Australia.
 Victoria gets a fair amount as well.

 Continue exploring South Australia.
 Consider heading out to the mining town of Coober Pedy – it’s so hot in the summer, that residents have built a town underground!